llm-operator/docs/docs/source/hosted_control_plane.rst

 Step 2.
 Deploy the worker plane components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deploy the worker plane components LLM Operator into your GPU cluster.
+Deploy the worker plane components LLMariner into your GPU cluster.

 The API endpoint of the hosted control plane is https://api.llm.cloudnatix.com/v1.

 Run `llmo auth login` and use the above for the endpoint URL.
-Then follow :doc:`multi_cluster_deployment` to obtain a cluster registration key and deploy LLM Operator.
+Then follow :doc:`multi_cluster_deployment` to obtain a cluster registration key and deploy LLMariner.

 TODO: Add an example `values.yaml`.